sedexdev/cheat-sheets/flask_api.md

 ## Conclusion
 This setup ensures that:
-- Only you can access the API (restricted by IP and authentication).
+- Only you can access the API (restricted by an API key and authentication).
 - JWT tokens protect sensitive endpoints.
 - Rate limiting prevents brute force attacks.
 - Common attack vectors are mitigated.